 by Madeleine Lundberg

-Let’s face it– people are obsessed withreflection being thin.
+Let’s face it– people are obsessed with being thin.
 Over 80% of 10 year old girls in the US are afraid of being fat, and for many, this obsession turns dangerous; it is estimated that 24 million people suffer from anorexia, bulimia, or binge eating disorder.
 While these numbers are staggering, they seem to make sense.
 With the global rise in social media has come an overwhelming influx of images of incredibly thin models and celebrities– there’s no escape from the constant reminders that you could always be thinner.

 While Anorexia Nervosa is the most deadly psychiatric disorder, many who suffer from it are able to recover.
 But what does “recovery” really mean?
 Can anorexia permanently alter the way we think?